kimdw9983/oEmbed/README.md

 - Using up-to-date [providers.json](https://oembed.com/providers.json).

 ## How to use?
-- Import your project as Gradle.
+- Import project as Gradle.
-- Build and run this api server first.
-And it will respond to basic HTTP requests.
+- Build and run this api server and it will respond to basic HTTP requests.
 - Of course it should be able to connect to those providers in list -> https://oembed.com/providers.json

 ### Usage